-The Site is subject to 2 active planning enforcement cases (e-cases) for unauthorized developments (UDs).
+The Site is subject to 2 active planning enforcement cases for unauthorized developments (UDs).
 One involves UD of uses for parking of vehicles, storages (including deposit of containers), workshops and fuel filling stations, and the other involves UD of uses for parking of vehicles and fuel filling station.
-Enforcement Notices (ENs) were issued on 30.4.2019 and 21.5.2019 respectively requiring discontinuation of the UDs (Plan A-1c).
-Since the UDs have not been discontinued upon expiry of the respective notices, prosecution actions are being taken.
+Enforcement Notices (ENs) were issued on 30.4.2019 and 21.5.2019 respectively requiring discontinuation of the UDs (Plan A-1d).
+Since the UDs have not been discontinued upon expiry of the respective notices, prosecution actions have been taken.